-- In any company with more than 30 employees, the employees have the right to be represented on the board of directors.
-If a company has more than 200 employees but has not elected a corporate assembly, employees must be represented on the board. - In the case of a corporate group, employees can be represented on the board of directors of the parent company subject to specific rules. - Both genders must be represented on the board of directors. - The chief executive of a company may not be a member of its board of directors. - At least half the members of the board of directors must be resident in the Kingdom of Norway or be citizens of and resident in an EEA country or the United Kingdom of Great Britain and Northern Ireland.
+- In any companycompanies with more than 30 employees, the employees have the right to be represented on the may demand board of directors representation.
+If athe company has more than 200 employees but has not elected without having a corporate assembly, the employees must be represented on the board. - In groups of companies, the case of a corporate group, employees canmay be represented on the board of directors of the parent company subject to in accordance with specific rules. - Both genders must The general manager cannot be represented on the a board of directors. - The chief executive of a company may not be a member of its board of directors. - At least half the members of the board of directors must members shall be resident in the Kingdom of Norway, or be citizens of and resident in an EEA country or Switzerland, the United Kingdom of Great Britain and, or Northern Ireland. - A few companies have a corporate assembly.
+The corporate assembly consists of at least twelve members.
+The general meeting elects 2/3 of the members of the corporate assembly.
+1/3 are elected by and among the employees.
+The corporate assembly elects the board members and the chair of the board (including the employee representatives).
+The corporate assembly also supervises, among other things, the management of the company by the board and the general manager.